khulnasoft/AiKit/docs/overview/contributing/error_handling.rst

 **Note**

-This section is specifically targeted towards dealing with the Ivy Functional API and the Ivy Experimental API.
+This section is specifically targeted towards dealing with the Aikit Functional API and the Aikit Experimental API.

 **Round Up**

 This should have hopefully given you an understanding of how to deal with common errors while working with the the functional API.

-If you have any questions, please feel free to reach out on `discord`_  in the `ivy tests thread`_, `pycharm thread`_, `docker thread`_, `pre-commit thread`_, `pip packages thread`_ depending on the question!
+If you have any questions, please feel free to reach out on `discord`_  in the `aikit tests thread`_, `pycharm thread`_, `docker thread`_, `pre-commit thread`_, `pip packages thread`_ depending on the question!